Principals' survey: Dealing with changes to school funding in 2017

 22 November 2016

-The operations grant had been for 2017.
+The operations grant had been frozen for 2017.
 Schools use this grant to help keep their schools running — like property maintenance, teaching materials, or technology — as well as paying support staff wages.
 Support staff are the professionals who work with teachers to educate our kids, including teacher aides, librarians, administrative staff, and kaiarahi.

 Then-Minister Hekia Parata announced in Budget 2016 that the operations grant would be frozen in order to pay for targeted funding towards children who are deemed to be the most at risk of disadvantage.
 But the majority of schools will lose out as a result, because what they could receive in targeted funding won’t make up for the lack of operations grant funds.